fleschutz/PowerShell/Docs/cd-videos.md

-## cd-videos.ps1 - Change the working directory to the user's videos folder
+## cd-videos.ps1 - Sets the working directory to the user's videos folder

-cd-videos.ps1
+This script changes the working directory to the user's videos folder.

 ## Parameters
 ```powershell